 If you plan to do any type of strenuous activity, bring the proper gear.
 Waterproof shoes are always a good idea.

 Here is what I have compiled after my years of Alaska sailing:

-Updated August 5, 2021: Don’t forget to bring a mask or two.
-Airlines and airports are still requiring them, along with port terminals.
+Updated October 15, 2022: You might want to bring a mask or two.
+Even though they are no longer required for travel, if there is an outbreak onboard, the Captain may require all passengers to wear them.
 There is also the possibility that port towns will require them at some point.
 If you need a cute, fun cruise oriented one, Tally-Ho Designs on Facebook makes some really nice ones.
-They even made the sparkly one Captain Kate wears!
+They even made the sparkly one Captain Kate wore!

 Alaska Packing List